Friday, February 27, 2009

 Feel kind of alone with my work.
 Do not belong to any group or movement.

-Lynn Susholtz' gallery.
+The Snapshot "Changing Perspectives in the San Diego Art Scene" last night was very interesting at Art Produce, Lynn Susholtz' gallery.
 Organized by Kevin Freitas (Art As Authority).
 Last chance to see "Front Curtain" by Richard Gleaves installed in the gallery.
 Lots of people showed up and the room was packed, some people who could not even get in.
 Nice panel: Philly Joe Swendoza (Art Rocks!), Robert Pincus (Union Tribune), Patricia Frischer (SDVAN) and David White (Agitprop Gallery).
 The moderator was the young, talented and calm Katherine Sweetman.
 The discussion was very much needed.
 I know it is only the beginning and I really hope there will be another panel discussion like this one.
 There is more to do and more energies to put together.

 Very nice conversation afterward with Kevin Freitas, Richard Gleaves, Steve Gibson and Kyle.